DURUII/Replica-EUWR/README.md

 |![](./dataset/2014-02-14.tasks.png)|![](./dataset/2014-02-14.range.png)|![](./dataset/2014-02-14.workers.png)|

 The `generator.py` file also contains the `EasyGenerator` class for simulating data, which randomly generates workers and tasks.
 Modify the generation mode in `config.py` to switch between different simulation settings.

+### Data Source

+This repository utilizes data from [CRAWDAD RomaTaxi](https://ieee-dataport.org/open-access/crawdad-romataxi).
+For similar results, download the dataset and place it in the `./dataset` directory.

 ### Algorithm Implementation

 Due to limited descriptions of compared algorithms in the replicated paper, we implemented the `epsilon-first`, `alpha-optimal`, and `random` algorithms based on our understanding.
 The proposed algorithm from the paper has been faithfully reproduced according to the provided pseudocode.
 These implementations can be found in the `./algorithms` directory.

+### Dependencies

+Ensure Python 3.x is installed on your system.
+To install project dependencies, run:

+    pip install -r requirements.txt

 ## Experimental Results